gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/2_LV_Simple_Review.rst

 **********************************

 This tutorial is based on the fundamentals in the `Tutorial Grasshopper Basics`_ .

+.. topic:: What this is about

   It explains and lists what kind of components are needed for a simple presentation in Radii.

 After publishing the necessary content, there is a number of ways to lead the Viewers through the model.
 First with the ``follow`` option of the `Connect`_ component.
 After giving a true input, all viewers will follow the Rhino viewport.